 Posted on September 8, 2015

-Our newest permanent time-lapse cameras are located in the high country of the South Platte River Basin, 50 miles southeast of downtown Denver.
+Let me introduce you to our latest permanent time-lapse cameras located in the high country of the South Platte River Basin, 50 miles southeast of downtown Denver.
+These two cameras are capturing change over time at the Cheesman reservoir and spillway.
+Cheesman Dam became the world’s tallest dam at 221 feet when construction finished in […]

 Posted on August 26, 2015